fbpx

 Revitalisation Of Entrepreneurship In Nigeria After Independence

-Eventually, after independence, Nigerians became aware of the menace the colonial educational system has caused on entrepreneurship and economic growth.
+Eventually, after independence, Nigerians became aware of the menace the colonial educational system had caused on entrepreneurship and economic growth.
 And this was a turning point in the history of entrepreneurship in Nigeria.
 Then, they started making efforts to reverse it.
 The solution was to make education a tool for national development.

 See Also: Characteristics of the entrepreneur for business success.